dadaismee/vs_blog/src/blog/correlation-evolution/index.md

 ---
-id: index
-aliases: []
-tags: []
-author: Valerii Shevchenko
+title: Evolutionary stable correlation as a core problem of social ontology
-date: "13.03.2025"
+date: 12.03.2025
 generate_toc: true
 header-includes:
-  - "\usepackage{pgfplots}"
+  - \usepackage{pgfplots}
-title: Evolutionary stable correlation as a core problem of social ontology
 ---

 ## Evolutionary stable correlation as a core problem of social ontology